Does gardening sound like too much work to you? I’m going to shoot straight with you; it can be overwhelming at times.

 Certain plants in your garden will become heavy from producing.
 Plants, like tomatoes, will need a stake in the ground and some twine to tie them up.

 It will help provide support to the plant, which keeps the tomato plant off the ground.
-This will protect the produce from becoming rotten and the plant from getting diseased.
+This will protect the produce from becoming rotten and the plant from getting diseases and is all part of proper vegetable garden care.

 12. Practice Good Sanitation